AMOS-HoneyBadgers/RealTimeScheduler/docs/technology_decisions.md

  - PostGreSQl will be used as our main data storage database, which will store groups and tasks persistent.
  - Redis will be used for the LockService, due to its faster access and write time.
  - We originally intended to use Redis also for currently Scheduled tasks, but changed this, due to the need for transaction, which redis does not support (It is mainly advised to not use redis, if transactions are needed).

+### Known Issues

+- In case the Scheduler instance crashes after the transaction for checkTaskForDispatchingAndUpdate finishes, the task will never be dispatched.